Culturing Rotifers in Small Systems (Home or Lab)

 - Add enough RGcomplete to maintain a light green color between feedings.
 Typically this will be 11 ml daily per million rotifers for maximum production, less if you need fewer rotifers.

-- Harvest at least 25% of your culture each day
+- Harvest at least 20-30% of your culture each day (more is better!)

 Harvesting Your Rotifers to feed a Reef Tank